Updated 3:00 p.m. MDT 7/11/19

-Dozens of residents attended the four-hour hearing and expressed concerns that city officials had not gathered sufficient information about how the project would affect the town’s water supply or alter the area’s landscapes.
+Hundreds of residents attended the four-hour hearing and expressed concerns that city officials had not gathered sufficient information about how the project would affect the town’s water supply or alter the area’s landscapes.

 Despite the pushback, city officials say the project is poised to move forward.

 “Regardless of what we do here tonight, this project will go forth,” Kanab Mayor Robert Houston told the crowd before the vote.
 “The ultimate decision will be made by the State Engineer.”

 The operation is being proposed by Southern Red Sands, LLC, a start-up mining company based in Salt Lake City.
 The company owns over 500 other mining claims across 12,000 acres near the proposed site, according to The Diggings, an online database of past and current mining claims.

 Southern Red Sands officials estimate that the project would create as many as 40 jobs, though some will be shift work and technical positions.
 Trucking will be outsourced.
 The company has already leased the potential mine site — a 640-acre property south of Highway 89, which includes a feature known as “Red Knoll.”
 The land is currently managed by the School and Institutional Trust Land Administration, or SITLA, an independent agency that manages state trust lands to generate revenue for schools, universities and hospitals.